 Employers use your interview answers to gauge how successful you would be at the job.
-That’s why it’s so important to practice job interview questions beforehand.
+That’s why it’s so important to practice job interview questions and answers.

 Start practicing a week before your interview.
 Make a list of common interview questions and have a few answers prepared.

 Here are the most common questions you’ll encounter as a teen interviewee.

 Job interview question #1: “Tell me a little about yourself.”

 This question is tricky.
 They aren’t asking about your pets or hobbies.
 Employers ask this question to get a high-level view of your skills, interests and experience.

-Use this question to answer your plans for the present and the future.
+Use this question to detail your plans for the present and the future.
 Keep your answer brief and relevant to the job to make a good impression.

 Job interview question #2: “Why do you want to work for us?”

-Even though the real answer might be “because I need money,” it’s a chance to explain why you’re a good fit for the job.
+Even if your real answer might be “because I need money,” this is a chance to explain why you’re a good fit for the job.

 Why did you apply to this specific job?
 Do you admire the company?
 Are you a regular customer?

-Answer the question to emphasize the talents that you could bring to the team.
+Answer the question so you emphasize the talents that you bring to the team.